goFrendiAsgard/zaruba/zaruba-tasks/make/fastApp/appTemplate/ztplAppDirectory/_docs/motivation-and-architecture/README.md

 <p align="center">
     <img src="./images/palmon.gif" width="500px" alt="Animation of Digimon evolution" />
-    <figcaption>A good system can be scaled up/down at any time.
-Like a digimon</figcaption>
+    <p align="center">A good system can be scaled up/down at any time.
+Like a digimon</p>
 </p>